 A fourth version was broadcast on 26 August 1968 on the BBC Top Gear session.
 It was for a long time available on the bootleg A Chronicle of Sorts only but was finally released in 2002 on the Fairport unConventioNal 4CD set (The sleeve notes incorrectly claim this to be the next version).

 The fifth known version was recorded on 4 February 1969 in BBC Studio 1, 201 Piccadilly, for “Symonds on Sunday” and broadcast on 9 February 1969.
-It was produced by Keith Stewart.
 This track was released in 2002 on the Island re-release of Heyday.